 About the Program

-The Water Education Water Awareness Committee (WEWAC), a consortium of 16 water providers in western San Bernardino County and eastern Los Angeles County, conducts the annual EduBucks program.
+The Water Education Water Awareness Committee (WEWAC), a consortium of 10 water providers in western San Bernardino County, conducts the annual EduBucks program.
 The grant program is designed "to improve and supplement academic instruction by providing financial support to teachers seeking to do creative classroom projects that increase students' awareness of the importance of water in Southern California."

 Focus of Projects